tbebekis/Tutorial-JsonSerializer/README.md

 ## Customize serialization with Converters

-A converter converts an object or a value to and from JSON text.
+A [converter](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/converters-how-to) converts an object or a value to and from JSON text.

-More information on converters can be found at .Net Core [docs](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/converters-how-to).

 A custom converter can also be used.